 Responsible Sourcing Program

-576 of our suppliers were considered to be critical and were the focus of our Responsible Sourcing Program in 2018.
-These include suppliers located in regions, or using production processes, that pose higher risks for environmental, labor and human rights violations or corrupt practices.
-During 2018, the program was fully deployed in Southeast Asia with extensive auditing and training activities primarily in Thailand.
+627 of our suppliers were considered to be critical and were the focus of our Responsible Sourcing Program in 2019.
+These include suppliers located in regions, or using production processes that pose higher risks for environmental, labor and human rights violations or corrupt practices.
+During 2019, the program was launched in our newly acquired company in South Africa, which involved training staff and setting up auditing activities.

 Through our audits, we see that health and safety as well as environmental governance continue to be the areas with the greatest challenges.
 Deviations related to our policy on working hours is a persistent problem as well as findings related to compensation and benefits.

 A total of 23 (20) zero-tolerance findings were uncovered in 2019.
 The most common zero-tolerance findings were related to inconsistent working hour records and lack of transparency around working records in general.
 These types of findings represented 43% of the zero tolerance findings.
 Harassment in the form of abusive behavior by single managers was found in four cases, representing 17% of these cases and three cases were found of discriminatory pregnancy testing practices.
 In another three cases, non-compliant processes around retaining worker passports were identified.
 In all instances, management practices at the respective supplier were amended.
 There was one case of under-age labor during 2019, involving construction workers temporarily working at one of our suppliers' sites in Egypt.
 The number of less severe findings related to the management of young workers has increased in 2019.

 All zero-tolerance cases are reported to senior Purchasing management, who also monitor remediation actions or ultimately take the decision to phase out the supplier.

 The graph above shows the remediation of non-compliances, comparing follow-up audits conducted in 2019 with preceding audits.